Keino Francisco Perez

 In 2015 Perez's Rouen Huskies posted the best winning percentage in club history, winning both the Challenge de France and French Championship on the way to a 37-2 overall record.
 For his efforts in the Challenge, Perez was named best pitcher.
 Overall in 2015 Perez pitched only when needed, but put up impressive numbers for a 36 year old: 16.1 IP, 9 H, 1 ER, 5 BB, 6 K, 2-0, 0.55 ERA.
 In July 2015, Perez was named manager of the French University team which took part in the World University Games which participated in the Universiades in Gwangju, South Korea.

-For his career, Perez leads the French league with 107 victories.
-He has an impressive 2.25 ERA, 926 K in 1,305.2 IP for Rouen (all competitions).
+For his career, Perez leads the French league with 109 victories.
+He has an impressive 2.24 ERA, 937 K in 1,326.1 IP for Rouen (all competitions).
 Along with managing the Huskies, he is in charge of the Normandie Baseball Academy and Pole Baseball Rouen.
-He is also the manager of the French University team, which will play in the World University Games in Florida in July 2016 and in the 2017 Universiades in Taipei, Taiwan.
-He will also pitch for France in the 2017 World Baseball Classic Qualifiers in Panama in March 2016.
+He is also the manager of the French University team, which will play in the 2017 Universiades in Taipei, Taiwan.
+He also pitched for France in the 2017 World Baseball Classic Qualifiers in Panama in March 2016.
 He relieved Leonel Cespedes in the bottom of the 5th with a 5-0 lead, two outs and the based loaded against Spain.
 He walked Luis Guillorme to force in Spain's first run but got Jesús Ustariz on a fly to escape further damage.
 In the 6th, he retired Yunesky Sanchez, allowed a single to Engel Beltre, fanned Jesús Golindano, gave up a hit to Blake Ochoa and walked Yasser Gomez to load the bases.
 Esteban Prioul relieved and let an inherited runner score.
 France wound up with a 5-3 upset win, their first ever in a World Baseball Classic qualifier.